-For families approved to move to a new unit within the PHA's jurisdiction, the PHA will issue a new voucher within 10 business days of the PHA's written approval to move.
-The head of household is required to attend a mover briefing.
-The PHA will follow the policies set forth in Chapter 5 on voucher term, extension, and expiration.
-If a family does not locate a new unit within the term of the voucher and any extensions, the family may remain in its current unit with continued voucher assistance if the owner agrees and the PHA approves.
+For families approved to move to a new unit within the HCHA's jurisdiction, the HCHA will issue a new voucher within 10 business days of the HCHA's written approval to move.
+A briefing is required for these families.
+The HCHA will follow the policies set forth in Chapter 5 on voucher term, extension, and expiration.
+If a family does not locate a new unit within the term of the voucher and any extensions, the family may remain in its current unit with continued voucher assistance if the owner agrees and the HCHA approves.
 Otherwise, the family will lose its assistance.

-For families moving into or families approved to move out of the PHA's jurisdiction under portability, the PHA will follow the policies set forth in Part II of this chapter.
+For families moving into or families approved to move out of the HCHA's jurisdiction under portability, the HCHA will follow the policies set forth in Part II of this chapter.